Heritage U of T

 John Strachan obtained the charter for King’s College and was its president from 1827 to 1847.

 The curriculum was also much narrower than envisaged by the council in its more imaginative moments.
-Certain chairs - agriculture, architecture, civilengineering, geology, mineralogy, music, painting, and political economy were never filled.
+Certain chairs—agriculture, architecture, civil engineering, geology, mineralogy, music, painting, and political economy—were never filled.
 While some were ahead of the current needs of the province, others would have been of immediate benefit to it.
 Agriculture, for instance, was promised to George Buckland, a prominent English agriculturalist who was enticed to come to Canada in 1847, but he did not receive the appointment until 1852 after a chair was created at the University of Toronto.

 Announcement of lectures by George Buckland (1805-1885) to the Cranbrook Agricultural Association, 1846.
 Buckland was appointed to the chair of agriculture at the University of Toronto in 1852.

 The quality of the faculty varied for it proved difficult for Bagot to obtain the first-class men he sought.
 One of its most progressive members was the young German-trained chemist, Henry Holmes Croft, who found in W.C.
 Gwynne, the Trinity College, Dublin trained professor of anatomy and physiology, an ally to challenge decisions of the Church-dominated council.
 Perhaps the least popular was James Beaven, professor of ethics, whose tetchy personality and dry lecturing style did not endear him to his students (his eventual retirement in 1871 was due in large part to student displeasure).
-James Murray, professor of mathematics and the first 'political' appointee to thefaculty (he vacated his position as superintendent of education in favour of Egerton Ryerson), is memorialized in a bit of doggerel from a student song:'Here's to the professor of dull mathematics; he know more about steaks than he does about statics'.
+James Murray, professor of mathematics and the first 'political' appointee to the faculty (he vacated his position as superintendent of education in favour of Egerton Ryerson), is memorialized in a bit of doggerel from a student song: 'Here's to the professor of dull mathematics; he knows more about steaks than he does about statics'.

 Henry Holmes Croft (1820-1883).
 Professor of chemistry at King’s College and the University of Toronto, 1843-1880.
 He was a thorn in the side of the College council.

 In 1848, with the election of the second Baldwin-Lafontaine government, the fate of the College was sealed.
 The residence, which had consistently lost money, was closed at the end of 1848.
-An act abolishing the College and replacing it with a non-sectarian University of Toronto was passed in May 1849 and the premier, appointed a commission of enquiry (the University's first) into its affairs.
+An act abolishing the College and replacing it with a non-sectarian University of Toronto was passed in May 1849 and the premier appointed a commission of enquiry (the University's first) into its affairs.
 During the course of the summer a local observer wrote, "the Buildings occupied by King's College classes are to be converted to Public offices & Legislative Assembly House and the Museum & apparatus is in course of removal.
-I obtained an introduction to Dr. McCaul. ..and such of the confused debris of the Collegiate establishment as remained he kindly showed me."
+I obtained an introduction to Dr. McCaul... and such of the confused debris of the Collegiate establishment as remained he kindly showed me."

 Sketch of King’s College Residence by Catherine Beaven.
 Daughter of James Beaven, Professor of Divinity and Dean of Residence.
 The only building erected for the College, it stood on the site of the east wing of the present legislative buildings and was torn down in 1886.